tuist/tuist/projects/docs/docs/tutorial/get-started.md

 tuist edit
 ```

-The generated project will contain the `project.swift` file.
+The generated project will contain the `Project.swift` file and any other required manifest.

 ### Generating project